Opticos/gwsl/tutorials/manual.md

 On the first run of GWSL, Windows will ask you if you want to allow GWSL through the firewall.
 GWSL requires public network access to function.
 You may be asked to allow access twice when using certain options in the [Shortcut Creator](#using-the-gwsl-shortcut-creator) or changing the dpi mode(See Options with an Asterisk).

-If you are not sure you allowed GWSL through the firewall, you can test the xserver by going to the GWSL Dashboard --> About --XClock.
+If you are not sure you allowed GWSL through the firewall, you can test the xserver by going to the GWSL Dashboard --> About --> XClock.
 A simple clock window should open.

 If you did not allow it through the firewall the first time, you can simply go to the GWSL Dashboard --> About --> Allow GWSL Through the Firewall.
 This will open a window to show you how to allow it.
 (This feature was added in GWSL 1.3.8)